-Cash and cash equivalents and short-term investments totaled \$89.6 million as of August 26, 2023, a decrease of \$286.8 million from \$376.4 million as of August 27, 2022.
-The decrease in cash and cash equivalents and short-term investments was largely driven by our purchase of Clean for \$299.1 million, net of cash, and continued investment in our business with capital expenditures.
-We generated \$215.8 million and \$122.6 million in cash from operating activities in fiscal 2023 and 2022, respectively.
+Cash and cash equivalents, and short-term investments totaled \$175.1 million as of August 31, 2024, an increase of \$85.5 million from \$89.6 million as of August 26, 2023.
+The increase in cash and cash equivalents and short-term investments was largely driven by our cash flows from operating activities.
+We generated \$295.3 million and \$215.8 million in cash from operating activities in fiscal 2024 and 2023, respectively.
+The increase was due primarily to increased profitability and lower working capital needs of the business.
+During fiscal 2024, we continued to invest in our business with capital expenditures totaling \$160.4 million.